cardstack/cardstack-documentation/guides/release/getting-started/main-concepts.md

 Every card inherits from, or "adopts from" another card.
 If someone makes a brand-new blank card, it adopts from the built-in "base card" which is the most minimal form a card can take.
 If someone creates an awesome card to showcase a product for their business, and they wanted to make more cards like it, they could adopt from that product card.
-All the cards that adopt from the product card inherit its schema.
-The schema cannot be overridden, but features like visual appearance, JavaScript behavior, and more can be overridden as needed.
+All the cards that adopt from the product card inherit its schema, styles, and more.

-To give an example, if the original product card's styles change, so do the styles on the new card.
-But, the new card could also be edited to have styles that are different than the card it adopted from.

-Each card also still holds its own unique data like the values for a title, description, etc.

 ### The Cardstack mono-repo